async-labs/builderbook/README.md

 ## Deploy to Heroku

-In this section we will learn how to deploy our app to [Heroku cloud](https://www.heroku.com/home).
+In this section, we will learn how to deploy our app to [Heroku cloud](https://www.heroku.com/home).
 We will deploy our React-Next-Express app to lightweight Heroku container called [dyno](https://www.heroku.com/dynos).

 Instructions are for app located at `/book/8-end`.
 Adjust route if you are deploying app from the root of this public repo.